How studies are rated

 High certainty

 Very confident that the true effect lies close to the estimate.
-Expected for findings where multiple high-quality randomized controlled trials converge, across different sites and research groups, with minimal risk of bias, inconsistency, or indirectness.
-A single study never qualifies for High on its own - High is a property of a body of evidence, not one paper.
+Expected where multiple high-quality randomized controlled trials converge, across different sites and research groups, with minimal risk of bias, inconsistency, or indirectness.
+A single study rarely reaches High on its own - the exception is a large, multi-site, low-risk-of-bias trial; otherwise High reflects a body of evidence, not one paper.

 Moderate certainty